sevvalse/Basic-C-Projects/README.md

 # Basic C Projects

-- **Basic ATM Application**
+### **1. Basic ATM Application**

-  * This program simulates a simple ATM system.
-The initial balance is 1000, and users can check their balance, deposit, withdraw, or exit.
-The balance updates after each transaction, and the program displays the result.
-It runs in a loop until the user chooses to exit.
-Invalid inputs trigger a warning, and the user is asked to try again.
+This program simulates a simple ATM system, allowing users to check their balance, deposit, and withdraw funds.
+The program operates in a continuous loop until the user chooses to exit.

-- **Basic Calculator**
-  * A simple calculator that performs addition, subtraction, multiplication, and division.
-Users choose an option, enter two numbers, and see the result.
-Division checks for zero.
-Option 5 exits the program with a goodbye message.
-Invalid inputs show an error, and the program runs until exit is selected.

-- **Divisors**
+**Topics Covered:**
+* Basic I/O operations
+* Loops and conditional statements

+---

+### **2. Basic Calculator**

+This command-line calculator performs basic arithmetic operations: addition, subtraction, multiplication, and division.
+It includes error handling to prevent division by zero and manage invalid user input.
+The application runs in a loop, allowing for multiple calculations.

+**Topics Covered:**
+* Arithmetic operations
+* Loops and conditional logic

+---

+### **3. Divisors**

-  * This program finds and prints all divisors of a user-entered number.
-It checks numbers from 1 up to the input and prints those that divide it without a remainder.
-The program ends after showing all divisors.
+This program finds and prints all divisors of a positive integer entered by the user.
+It iterates from 1 up to the given number, checking for and printing any value that divides the input evenly.

-- **GPA Calculator**
+**Topics Covered:**
+* `for` loops
+* Modulus operator

+---

+### **4. GPA Calculation**

-  * This program calculates student’s GPA from midterm (40%) and final (60%) scores.
-Users enter scores between 0 and 100, or -1 to exit.
-After input, the GPA is calculated and shown.
-The process repeats until the user quits.
+This program calculates a student's GPA based on weighted midterm (40%) and final (60%) scores.
+The program includes input validation to ensure scores are within a valid range and allows for multiple calculations.

+**Topics Covered:**
+* Function usage
+* Loops
+* Input validation

+---

-- **Number Guessing Game**
+### **5. Number Guessing Game**

-  * Program picks a random number from 1 to 100, and the player has 10 tries to guess it.
-After each guess, the program says “UP” if too low, “DOWN” if too high, or a success message if correct.
-The player can replay or exit after the game.
+This is a classic number guessing game where the computer selects a random number, and the user has 10 attempts to guess it.
+The program provides feedback after each guess, indicating if the guess was too high or too low, and allows the user to play again.

+**Topics Covered:**
+* Random number generation
+* Loops and conditional logic

+---

-- **Theatre Seat Manager**
+### **6. Theatre Seat Manager**

-   * This C program manages theatre seats using a menu.
-Users can view, book, or cancel seats stored in a 2D array.
+This program simulates a seat management system for a 5x5 seating chart.
+Users can view seat availability, book a seat, or cancel a booking.
+The program uses a 2D array to represent the seating chart and includes input validation.

+**Topics Covered:**
+* Arrays (2D)
+* Enums
+* Functions
+* User interaction with a menu